Battle off Lizard Point: Battle

 Miguel de Horna sailed from Dunkirk on 18 February, in command of a squadron of five ships and two frigates, to attack the Dutch fishing fleet and trade routes.
 His captains were the Basque Antonio de Anciondo, the Flemish Marcus van Oben and Cornelis Meyne, and the Castilians Antonio Díaz and Salvador Rodríguez.
 After capturing a merchant ship while under fire from the coastal batteries of Calais, the Spanish squadron crossed the English Channel.
 An Anglo-Dutch convoy of 28 Dutch merchantmen and 16 English merchantmen, escorted by six Dutch warships, was sighted off Lizard Point, on the coast of Cornwall.
 The Spanish warships rapidly proceeded to attack, approaching the convoy under heavy fire from the escorting warships.

 Soon after the convoy escort was engaged by the Spanish, the Dutch flagship was completely disabled by heavy cannon and musketry fire from Horna's flagship.
 Antonio Díaz's ship managed to board her and capture her flag, but the assault was ultimately repulsed.
 A second attempt from Horna's ship, which lasted half an hour, also failed, but with the help of a third Spanish ship under Cornelis Meyne, the Dutch flagship was finally captured.
 Although the merchants used their cannon to help the Dutch warships, three were nevertheless sunk.
 The remaining two surrendered and were captured.
 The convoy ships dispersed and tried to escape individually, taking advantage of the smoke of battle and the darkness of the night.
 However, 14 of them fell into Spanish hands and were taken to Dunkirk with the three captured warships.

 Aftermath

 Horna returned to Dunkirk escorting 17 prizes fully loaded with ammunitions and supplies.
 He avoided the Dutch lieutenant-admiral, Philips van Dorp, who had been sent to intercept with 20 warships.
 Dorp attempted to blockade the Spanish fleet in the port, but Horna was able to continue his campaigns without difficulties.
 In July, he ambushed two Dutch Bordeaux convoys, carrying off 12 prizes loaded with, amongst other items, 125 valuable cavalry horses.
-The convoy coming from Venice to Amsterdam was also captured, as well as 14 ships of the Dutch East India Company and eight which carried gifts to Louis XIII of France.
+The convoy coming from Venice to Amsterdam was also captured, as well as 14 ships of the Dutch East India Company and eight which carried gifts to Louis XIII.

 In a later exploit, the action of 18 February 1639, when he was attacked by a Dutch fleet of 17 ships, Horna managed to help a Spanish convoy escape, despite his numerical inferiority.